neondatabase/website/content/docs/import/import-intro.md

 <a href="/docs/import/migrate-aws-dms" description="Migrate data using AWS Data Migration Service" icon="import">Migrate with AWS DMS</a>

-<a href="(/docs/import/import-sample-data" description="Load sample data for evaluation and learning" icon="import">Load sample data</a>
+<a href="(/docs/import/import-sample-data" description="Load sample data for exploration and testing" icon="import">Load sample data</a>

 </DetailIconCards>